wooldridge/twizzlers-ui/README.md

 ## Application Setup

-This application is being developed on (and is known to work on) the following:
+This application is being developed on (and is known to work with) the following:

 - [Node.js](https://nodejs.org/) v14.16.0
 - [npm](https://www.npmjs.com/) v6.14.11

-## Available Scripts
+On the GitHub project page, click Code and then Download ZIP to download the project

+Unzip the downloaded twizzlers-ui-master.zip project file.
+Change to the project root directory:

+ ### `cd twizzlers-ui-master`

-In the project directory, you can run:
+Install the project dependencies:

+### `npm install`

+Start the application:

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+In a browser, open the application here: [http://localhost:3000](http://localhost:3000)

 ## Learn More